bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 **Avoid force push** once a PR has been reviewed.

-Git operations that affects the existing git commits prevent GitHub from correctly identifying “new changes” to a PR forcing the reviewer to start over again.
+Git operations that affect the existing git commits prevent GitHub from correctly identifying “new changes” to a PR forcing the reviewer to start over again.

 :::